Novel peptide helps protect brain cells following cardiac arrest

 Wang notes that there are both high- and low-affinity bonds between Keap1 and Nrf2 and that the low-affinity interactions are easier to separate following stress and injury.
 The scientists say their peptide may make more Nrf2 available for cell recovery by interfering with the harder-to-separate, high-affinity bonds.

-Prior heart disease, the number one killer in the United States, is a major risk factor for cardiac arrest.
+Prior to heart disease, the number one killer in the United States is a major risk factor for cardiac arrest.
 Currently, there are no drug-based therapies to help protect the brain in patients who can be resuscitated, Brann said.
 A meta-analysis of studies of the use of hypothermia, which reduces the body’s metabolic needs by cooling, to help did not find any strong benefit, although individual studies have reported some success, Brann said.
 “There is a great need to look at potential new therapies.”

 More than 320,000 people experience cardiac arrest outside of the hospital annually with an annual survival rate of just over 10 percent and good neurologic function in 8.3 percent of survivors, according to the American Heart Association.